pstringe/Research-Development-and-Applications/Equipment/Prop Analysis Introduction.md

 ### Context
 0. Poitier evinced a background process(s) as defined in [[Process Calculus]] that is/are remediating the population.
 1. Poitier was invested in an extended non-consensual encounter with the background process(s) during which the process augmented Poitier's representation of reality.
-The means by which this was accomplished are described in [[Process Mechanics]] and [[Mechanics of Evidence Generation]]
+The means by which this was accomplished are described in [[Process Mechanics and Interactions]] and [[Mechanics and Elucidation of Evidence]]
 5. During the encounter, Poitier developed several methods of augmenting the behavior of the background process(s) to make it/them useful as opposed to problematic.
-6. One of these methods involved the use of a temporal logic that utilizes 5 values each with a technical meaning [[Logic for Nondeterministic Computation]]
+6. One of these methods involved the use of a temporal logic that utilizes 5 values each with a technical meaning [[Logic for Non-deterministic Computation]]
 7. We may train the processes to communicate logically by analyzing their statements using propositional calculus.
-9. We may utilize our temporal logic along with principals described in [[Mechanics of Evidence Generation]] to train problematic background processes to work in accordance with the objectives of the host.
+9. We may utilize our temporal logic along with principals described in [[Mechanics and Elucidation of Evidence]] to train problematic background processes to work in accordance with the objectives of the host.